Rabbinic Judaism: Hillel and Shammai

-In the later part of the Second Temple period (2nd century BCE), the Second Commonwealth of Judea (Hasmonean Kingdom) was established and religious matters were determined by a pair (zugot) which led the Sanhedrin.
-The Hasmonean Kingdom ended in 37 BCE but it's believed that the "two-man rule of the Sanhedrin" lasted until the early part of the 1st century CE during the period of the Roman province of Judea.
+In the later part of the Second Temple period (2nd century BCE), the Second Commonwealth of Judea (Hasmonean Kingdom) was established, and religious matters were determined by a pair (zugot) which led the Sanhedrin.
+The Hasmonean Kingdom ended in 37 BCE, but it is believed that the "two-man rule of the Sanhedrin" lasted until the early part of the 1st century CE during the period of the Roman province of Judea.
 The last pair, Hillel and Shammai, was the most influential of the Sanhedrin zugot.
 Both were Pharisees, but the Sadducees were actually the dominant party while the Temple stood.
 Since the Sadducees did not survive the First Jewish–Roman War, their version of events has perished.
-In addition, Hillel's views have been seen as superior to Shammai's by Rabbinic Judaism.
+In addition, Rabbinic Judaism sees Hillel's views as superior to Shammai's.
 The development of an oral tradition of teaching called the tanna would be the means by which the faith of Judaism would sustain the fall of the Second Temple.

 Jewish messianism

 Jewish messianism has its root in the apocalyptic literature of the 2nd to 1st centuries BCE, promising a future "anointed" leader or Messiah to resurrect the Israelite "Kingdom of God", in place of the foreign rulers of the time.
 This corresponded with the Maccabean Revolt directed against the Seleucids.
-Following the fall of the Hasmonean kingdom, it was directed against the Roman administration of Iudaea Province, which, according to Josephus, began with the formation of the Zealots during the Census of Quirinius of 6 CE, although full scale open revolt did not occur until the First Jewish–Roman War in 66 CE.
+Following the fall of the Hasmonean kingdom, it was directed against the Roman administration of Iudaea Province, which, according to Josephus, began with the formation of the Zealots during the Census of Quirinius of 6 CE, although full-scale open revolt did not occur until the First Jewish–Roman War in 66 CE.
 Historian H. H. Ben-Sasson has proposed that the "Crisis under Caligula" (37–41) was the "first open break" between Rome and the Jews even though tension already existed during the census in 6 CE and under Sejanus (before 31 CE).